B. Chance Saltzman: Transfer to the Space Force

+Chief of Space Operations

-On July 27, 2022, U.S. President Joe Biden nominated Saltzman for promotion to general and appointment as the second chief of space operations (CSO) of the Space Force.
+On 27 July 2022, U.S. President Joe Biden nominated Saltzman for promotion to general and appointment as the second chief of space operations (CSO) of the Space Force.
 One of four lieutenant generals considered, Saltzman was a dark horse candidate for the job.
 The outgoing CSO, General Raymond, with whom he has close personal ties dating back years, strongly supported his selection.
 Saltzman testified before a United States Senate Committee on Armed Services hearing on 13 September 2022.
 In his opening statement, he mentioned three broad fronts he would focus on as CSO: maturing as an independent service, leveraging partnerships, and innovating to accomplish missions.
-His nomination was confirmed by voice vote of the Senate on September 29, 2022.
+His nomination was confirmed by voice vote of the Senate on 29 September 2022.

-On November 2, 2022, Saltzman assumed office as the second chief of space operations during the Space Force's first change of responsibility ceremony.
+On 2 November 2022, Saltzman assumed office as the second chief of space operations during the Space Force's first change of responsibility ceremony.
 He pledged to build on the Space Force's achievements while also infusing the service with new approaches.

-In January 2023, he released three lines of efforts that would guide his term as chief: (1) fielding combat-ready forces, (2) amplifying the guardian spirit, and (3) partnering to win.
+As chief, Saltzman has sent out "C-notes" to guardians as a means of communicating with them, an adaptation of Admiral Elmo Zumwalt's "Z-grams".
+In a series of three C-notes in January 2023, he released three lines of efforts that would guide his term as chief: (1) fielding combat-ready forces, (2) amplifying the guardian spirit, and (3) partnering to win.
+In February 2023, he unveiled his "Theory of Success", intended to initiate a debate within the service.
+Two weeks later, he unveiled the concept of Competitive Endurance as a theory of success for the Space Force, which has three core tenets: (1) avoiding operational surprise, (2) denying first-mover advantage, and (3) responsible counterspace campaigning.

+In another C-note, Saltzman criticized the existing mission statement of the Space Force, noting that it falls short of explaining the mission of the service.
+He used the memo to crowd-source ideas for revising the mission statement.

 Personal life

-Saltzman married Jennifer (Petersen) Saltzman on September 12, 1992.
+Saltzman married Jennifer (Petersen) Saltzman on 12 September 1992.
 They have two children, John and Sarah.